-- 1. One has grown up being told "X is true" believing X - Thus, change of belief would be a painful break from one's past - 2.
-One has been told that "X is true" by significant, loved, trusted persons - Thus, change of belief would be a painful rejection of their testimony and risk personal alienation from them - Change of belief would risk being alienated or painfully rejected by them - 3.
-The people one belongs to / identifies with people who believe" X is true"

-(One is "socially invested" in believing X) - Thus, change of belief it would be socially painful rejection of / break from the group and its beliefs - Believing differently, one would risk a socially painful rejection by / alienation by the group [And, it might be an issue of group and group-member narcissism:

-"We- thus I- cannot be wrong about X!]

-- 4. One is "personally invested" emotionally, intellectually (and spiritually) believing in X - Thus, change of belief would require a personal re-orientation of one's views / beliefs that would be intellectually, emotionally, and spiritually painful [And, it might be an issue of personal narcissism:

-"I cannot be wrong about X!"]

-- 5. One's personal-existential identity is constituted by one's belief in X - Thus, one would "no longer be the same person" if one stopped believing X

-["Who Am / What am I ... if I no longer believe X?"

-Therefore, "I MUST go on believing X!]
+- 1. One has grown up being told believing X is the case - Thus, change of belief would be a painful break from one's past - 2.
+One has been told that X is the case by significant, loved, trusted persons - Thus, change of belief would be a painful rejection of their testimony and risk personal alienation from them - Change of belief would risk being alienated or painfully rejected by them - 3.
+The people one belongs to / identifies with people who believe X (One is "socially invested" in believing X) - Thus, change of belief it would be socially painful rejection of / break from the group and its beliefs - Believing differently, one would risk a socially painful rejection by / alienation by the group - It might be an issue of group and group-member narcissism ("We, thus I, cannot be wrong about X!) - 4.
+One is "personally invested" emotionally, intellectually (and spiritually) in believing X - Thus, change of belief would require a personal re-orientation of one's views / beliefs that would be intellectually, emotionally, and spiritually painful - It might be an issue of personal narcissism ("I cannot be wrong about X!") - 5.
+One's personal-existential identity is constituted by one's belief X - Thus, one would "no longer be the same person" if one stopped believing X - "Who Am / What am I ... if I no longer believe X?" - Therefore, "I MUST go on believing X!"

-When non-rational factors cause one to deny-dismiss rational considerations / good evidence that "X is false" with the result that one continues to believe "X is true,"

-non-rational belief has become irrational belief.